 Walter Peck - Victualler (W)

-William & Maria Powditch - Inn keepers.
+William & Maria Powditch - acquire the licence in August.
+(Halesworth Times).

 In partnership with his brother, Samuel Powditch, William was formerly involved in coastal trading (coal etc).
 Samuel had become disabled after an accident at Victoria Docks in London and William subsequently became master of Samuel's ship 'The Mariner's Hope'.
 However, on 15 June 1869, 'The Mariner's Hope' was lost at sea having collided with the schooner 'Time' off South Shields.
 The crew of 'Time' rescued William, his mate and a seaman from drowning.
 William afterwards sailed his own ship 'The Good Intent' until at least 1873 before retiring from coastal trading to become an inn-keeper.